darkmoonred/Simple-Text-Bot/README.md

 # Simple-Text-Bot
-Simple text bot for automated web advertising
+Simple text bot for automated text

+- click start then click cursor in any chat window
-Default timer is set at just over an hour per interval
+- Default timer is set at just over an hour per interval